wpbrown/azmeta-pipeline/README.md

 storageAccountName | Globally unique name for the storage account.
 Lowercase letters and numbers.
 3-24 characters. dataFactoryName | Globally unique name for the data factory.
 Alphanumerics and hyphens.
 Start and end with alphanumeric.
 3-63 characters. preProduction | Deploy for pre-production use.
-Uses development (no-SLA) SKU for Azure Data Explorer.
+Uses development (no-SLA) SKU for Azure Data Explorer. updating | Set to true if redeploying the template.
+Data Factory trigger resources can not be redeployed while they are enabled.
 _artifactsLocation | The base URI where artifacts required by this template are located including a trailing '/'.
 This defaults to the latest release artifact location in GitHub.
 You may choose to mirror these artifacts for security/audit reasons.
 Use this parameter to provide your mirror.

 ### Azure CLI Tutorial